The Pros and Cons of Prepaid Business Credit Cards

 2. You Can’t Borrow Money from The Bank

-One of the biggest advantages of a credit card is borrowing money that you don’t have, without having to pay interest fees for one month.
-If you’re under your spending limit, you can buy anything you want, and you won’t have to worry about repaying the amount until the end of the billing cycle.
+One of the biggest advantages of a credit card is borrowing money that you don’t have without having to pay interest fees for one month.
+If you’re under your spending limit, you can make purchases without having to repay the amount until the end of the billing cycle.

-Credit cards help flatten out spending because you don’t have to pay off your balance right away, but with prepaid cards you aren’t borrowing anything.
-It’s your money on the card, and you can only spend what you put on it.
+Credit cards help flatten out spending because you don’t have to pay off your balance right away.
+However, with prepaid cards you aren’t borrowing anything, as it’s your money on the card.
+Therefore, you can only spend the amount that you put on it.

-Credit card companies want you to use your card as much as possible, so they give you all sorts of incentives.
-By using your credit card, you can earn cash back rewards, airline miles and hotel stays, and even free supplies for your business.
+Credit card companies want you to use your card as much as possible, so they give you numerous incentives.
+By using your credit card, you can earn cash back rewards, airline miles and hotel stays, and even free business supplies.

 In comparison, prepaid cards don’t provide incentives.
-When you use your own money to buy things, no points or rewards are built up.
-Considering all the fees involved with prepaid cards, a little reward for using them might be beneficial, but unfortunately that’s not an option with prepaid credit cards/prepaid debit cards.
+When you use your own money on a prepaid card to make purchases, no points or rewards are earned.
+Considering all the fees involved with prepaid cards, a little reward for using them might be beneficial.
+Unfortunately, that’s not an option with prepaid credit cards/prepaid debit cards.

-Prepaid business credit cards might be right for your company, but you should do the necessary research to find one that’s appropriate.
-Read the terms and conditions, and make sure that the agreement makes sense for your business’s needs.
+Prepaid business credit cards might be right for your company, but you should conduct research to find one that’s appropriate.
+Read the terms and conditions, and make sure that the agreement fits your business’s needs.

-If you don’t qualify for traditional credit cards, a prepaid business card could add a lot of value to your company’s finances.
+If you don’t qualify for traditional credit cards, a prepaid business card could add value to your company’s finances.
 However, if your credit score is high and budgeting is a breeze, a traditional business credit card is probably your best bet.

 Editorial Note: Any opinions, analyses, reviews or recommendations expressed in this article are those of the author's alone, and have not been reviewed, approved, or otherwise endorsed by any of these entities.